Nuclear fuel: Tristructural-isotropic fuel

 Tristructural-isotropic (TRISO) fuel is a type of micro-particle fuel.
-A particle consists of a kernel of UO_{X} fuel (sometimes UC or UCO), which has been coated with four layers of three isotropic materials deposited through fluidized chemical vapor deposition (FCVD).
+A particle consists of a kernel of UO_{2} fuel (sometimes UC or UCO), which has been coated with four layers of three isotropic materials deposited through fluidized chemical vapor deposition (FCVD).
 The four layers are a porous buffer layer made of carbon that absorbs fission product recoils, followed by a dense inner layer of protective pyrolytic carbon (PyC), followed by a ceramic layer of SiC to retain fission products at elevated temperatures and to give the TRISO particle more structural integrity, followed by a dense outer layer of PyC.
 TRISO particles are then encapsulated into cylindrical or spherical graphite pellets.
 TRISO fuel particles are designed not to crack due to the stresses from processes (such as differential thermal expansion or fission gas pressure) at temperatures up to 1600 °C, and therefore can contain the fuel in the worst of accident scenarios in a properly designed reactor.
-Two such reactor designs are the prismatic-block gas-cooled reactor (such as the GT-MHR) and the pebble-bed reactor (PBR).
-Both of these reactor designs are high temperature gas reactors (HTGRs).
-These are also the basic reactor designs of very-high-temperature reactors (VHTRs), one of the six classes of reactor designs in the Generation IV initiative that is attempting to reach even higher HTGR outlet temperatures.

 TRISO fuel particles were originally developed in the United Kingdom as part of the Dragon reactor project.
+Work on coated-particle fuels also took place at the same time in the United States at Peach Bottom Unit 1.
+The Peach Bottom reactor used a type of coated-particle fuel using only the porous carbon and PyC layers known as bistructural-isotropic (BISO).

-The inclusion of the SiC as diffusion barrier was first suggested by D. T. Livey.
-The first nuclear reactor to use TRISO fuels was the Dragon reactor and the first powerplant was the THTR-300.
-Currently, TRISO fuel compacts are being used in some experimental reactors, such as the HTR-10 in China and the high-temperature engineering test reactor in Japan.
-In the United States, spherical fuel elements utilizing a TRISO particle with a UO_{2} and UC solid solution kernel are being used in the Xe-100, and Kairos Power is developing a 140 MWE nuclear reactor that uses TRISO.
+Historically, TRISO has been used in high-temperature gas-cooled reactors (HTGRs), both prismatic-block and pebble-bed.
+The first reactor to use TRISO was the Dragon reactor, while the first commercial station was the Fort Saint Vrain Nuclear Power Plant, a prismatic-block HTGR.
+As of 2026, TRISO fuel compacts are being used in some experimental reactors, such as the HTR-10 in China and the high-temperature engineering test reactor in Japan, as well as commercially in the 100 MW_{e} HTR-PM pebble-bed HTGR.

+In the United States, spherical fuel pebbles containing TRISO particles with a UO_{2} and UC solid solution kernel are being explored for use in the X-energy Xe-100 pebble-bed HTGR design, while Kairos Power is constructing a 50 MW_{e} pebble-bed molten-salt reactor using TRISO fuel.
+Such pebbles can be coated in additional silicon to become effectively fireproof.
+TRISO is also being explored for use in the very-high-temperature reactor (VHTR) concept, one of the six classes of reactor designs in the Generation IV initiative that is attempting to reach even higher HTGR outlet temperatures.